 Prepare Your Membership Site to Sell Training to Companies

 The final piece of the puzzle is extremely practical: making sure you have the technology in place to deliver on your promises.

 It’s kind of amazing, and for the longest time, it was hard to license your courses and provide the right user experience for a corporation or group of participants.

 But not anymore: with AccessAlly’s LMS features you can have a licensed training course up and running in no time, maximizing profits off your already-existing courses.

 In a nutshell:

-If you're using AccessAlly Pro, it gets even better because the Parent user can also view and track the progress of each member on their team… even though everyone maintains a separate can also see the progress of the Child accounts…
+If you’re using AccessAlly Pro, it gets even better because the Parent user can also view and track the progress of each member on their team.
+Even though everyone maintains a separate user account, you can still see the training course progress of the Child accounts.